FaiqJamal/Credit-Score-Classification/README.md

 # Goal
 Leverage ML techniques to enhance decision-making for lenders and improve profitability.
 # Application
 Run the app.py python file in flask environment to check the predictor application.
-Submit the information to get the credit score prediction of "Poor", "Standard" or "Good".
+Submit the information to get the credit score prediction of "Poor", "Standard" or "Good" depending on customer profile.
 # Team Members
 Alina Nasir http://github.com/Alina-Nasir <br>
 Mydah Nasir http://github.com/Mydah-Nasir